tim-vlc/xhec-mlops-project-student/PR_3.md

 - [ ] Don't forget to update the `requirements.in` and `requirements-dev.in` files with the new dependencies (and compile them)
 - [ ] Don't forget to update the `README.md` file with the new steps to reproduce to run the code
-- [ ] You should among other add instructions to run the prefect UI and visualize the flow runs
+- [ ] You should among others add instructions to run the prefect UI and visualize the flow runs

 ___